 There are many causes of kidney problems.
 Causes of kidney disease, for example, can include physical injury, infection, cysts in the kidneys, the backward flow of urine from the bladder and hereditary causes.
 The kidneys can also be damaged by misuse of some painkillers, prescription medicines and illegal drugs.

 What are the most common causes of kidney disease?

 The most common cause of kidney disease in Australia is diabetes.
 This is sometimes called diabetic nephropathy.
-About 1 in 3 of all people with diabetes develop kidney disease when high blood sugar levels damage the blood vessels in the kidneys, stopping them from filtering wastes properly.
+About 1 in 3 of all people with diabetes develops kidney disease when high blood sugar levels damage the blood vessels in the kidneys, stopping them from filtering wastes properly.

 Risk factors for kidney disease

 Some people are more likely to get kidney disease than others.
 You are more likely to get kidney disease if you:

 Even if one or more of these things applies to you, there are many things you can do help manage your risk of kidney disease.
 See preventing kidney disease.

 Learn more here about the development and quality assurance of healthdirect content.